rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-03-centrality-metrics.md

 >Note that the definition of 'connected' depends on the type of intelligence that has been gathered.
 For instance, this could be individuals that are in frequent contact, individuals who trade supplies, or if one of the individuals reports to the other.

 Now that we have modelled our cartel as a graph, we turn to the field of __Social Network Analysis__.
 This is the process of investigating social structures with tools of graph theory.
+We can use social network analysis to determine the structure of social networks and the relationships between individuals or organizations within those networks.
 In particular, we turn our attention to __centrality metrics__.
 Centrality metrics are functions that take in a node, and tell you how 'important' that node is.
 More precisely, a centrality measure $$C$$ is a function:
 $$ C: V \rightarrow \Bbb{R} $$

 There are countless examples of centrality measures, which differ based upon how a node's 'importance' is defined.
 For the remainder of this article, we will examine a few centrality metrics.
 Throughout the remainder of this article, we denote by $$G=(V,E)$$ a graph with nodes $$V$$, and edges $$E$$.